Tim Waterstone: Philanthropy and political activity

-Waterstone was a chairman or board member of English International (1987–92), the London Philharmonic Orchestra (1990–97), Portman House Trust (1994–96), the Academy of Ancient Music (1990–95), Virago Press (1993–95), Jazz FM (1991–1993), the London International Festival of Theatre (1990–92), the Elgar Foundation (1992–98), the British Library (1995–97), King's College London Library (2000–02), Yale University Press (1992–2013), Chelsea Stores (1996–2007), FutureStart (1992–2009), Virago Press (1995–1996), Hill Samuel UK Emerging Companies Investment Trust plc (1996–2000) and Downing Classic VCT (1998–2003).
+Waterstone was a chairman or board member of English International (1987–1992), the London Philharmonic Orchestra (1990–1997), Portman House Trust (1994–1996), the Academy of Ancient Music (1990–1995), Sinclair-Stevenson Publishers (1989–1994), Virago Press (1993–1995), Jazz FM (1991–1993), the London International Festival of Theatre (1990–1992), the Elgar Foundation (1992–1998), the British Library (1995–1997), King's College London Library (2000–2002), Yale University Press (1992–2013), Chelsea Stores (1996–2007), FutureStart (1992–2009), Virago Press (1995–1996), Hill Samuel UK Emerging Companies Investment Trust plc (1996–2000) and Downing Classic VCT (1998–2003).

 He has sat on the Booker Prize Management Committee, and acted as the Chairman of Judges for the Prince's Youth Business Trust Awards.
 He served as a member of the visiting committee of Cambridge University Library (2007–2013).
 He chaired Shelter's 25th Anniversary Appeal.
 He served as Chancellor of Edinburgh Napier University (2007–2015).

 Waterstone supports the Labour Party (he chose Clement Attlee as his 'hero' in the initial 2001 BBC Radio 4 series Great Lives).
 He was opposed to the Iraq War and took part in demonstrations against it.
-Waterstone is a campaigner for the three parties of the Left to merge into a new Labour Liberal Green Party - the LLG - so that their votes are no longer dispersed over the three, increasing the chance of electoral success.
+Waterstone is a campaigner for the three parties of the Left to merge into a new Labour Liberal Green Party – the LLG – so that their votes are no longer dispersed over the three, increasing the chance of electoral success.
+He is a campaigner also for the democratically desirable proportional representation of House of Lords membership, based on the general election popular vote.
+He proposes a membership of 500 peers appointed off party lists, and a further 100 from crossbenchers, to be selected by the Appointments Commission and chosen in the interests of special groupings, particularly regional ones.

 Personal life

 Waterstone is twice divorced.
 He is married to TV and film producer and novelist Rosie Alison.
-They have eight children, one of them being actress Daisy Waterstone.
+He has eight children, one of them being actress Daisy Waterstone.
 He resides in Holland Park, London.

 Waterstone is a member of the Garrick Club.
-He is an Honorary Fellow of St Catharine's College Cambridge.
+He is an Honorary Fellow of St Catharine's College, Cambridge.
 He was knighted in the 2018 Birthday Honours for services to bookselling and to charity.